jakelazaroff/unpm/README.md

 For a lot of websites, using npm to manage dependencies is like picking up your groceries in a semi truck.

 Why?
 Modern package managers are complicated.
 They use a complex algorithm to make sure shared transitive dependency versions work out, maybe do some fancy filesystem stuff to save disk space.
-Installation is non-deterministic, so they write out a special lock file just to reliably install the same dependencies.
-And of course, without another tool to bundle everything up, you can't even use the installed files in a browser.
+Installation is non-deterministic, so they write out a special lock file just to reliably install the same dependencies every time.
+And of course, without another tool to bundle everything up, none of this will even with work in a browser.

 **unpm is different**: a package manager built on modern web technologies, specifically for websites with no build step.

-- Rather than a bespoke configuration format, you use an [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script/type/importmap): a new browser feature that lets you customize module names.
+- Rather than a bespoke configuration format, you use a standard import map.
 - Rather than downloading packages only from special repositories, unpm can download dependencies from any website.
 - Rather than using a special command to modify your dependencies, unpm lets you just edit the files.
 - Rather than requiring you to use a compiler and bundler, unpm downloads files that you can serve directly with no build step.